paolobeta71/nginx-ingress-controller-njs/README.md

 oc apply -f ingress-class.yaml -n project01
 ```
 ###  Deploy the backend-db App, Service and Ingress
+change "YOUR_PRIVATE_REGISTRY" with the address of your private registry
 ```
 oc apply -f 0.backend-db.yaml -n project01
 ```